Top 5 4th Quarter Trades of AS - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI EAFE Value ETF has a price-earnings ratio of 9.37 and a price-book ratio of 1.10.
+In terms of valuation, iShares iBoxx USD High Yield Corporate Bond ETF has a price-book ratio of 1.64.

-During the quarter, ASSOCIATED BANC-CORP bought 111,800 shares of ARCA:IEMG for a total holding of 205,431.
-The trade had a 0.22% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $44.98.
+ASSETMARK, INC reduced their investment in NAS:SHV by 2,532,578 shares.
+The trade had a 1.3% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $109.01.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.